-When participating in groups, few students:
+When participating in groups, students:

-- Know their roles and responsibilities and group work expectations. - Are not held accountable for group work and individual work.
+- do not know their roles and responsibilities and group work expectations. - are not held accountable for group work and individual work.

-QUESTIONING (QU) QUESTIONING (QU) Level 5: Exemplary Level 4: Distinguished Level 3: Proficient Level 2: Developing Level 1: Improvement Needed Consistent Evidence of Student-Centered Learning/ Student Ownership of Learning - Teacher and Students Facilitate the Learning Some Evidence of Student Ownership of Learning - Teacher Facilitate the Learning Some Evidence of Student-Centered Learning/Student Ownership of Learning - Teacher Facilitate the Learning Some Evidence Moving Toward Student-Centered Learning - Emphasis on Teacher Direction Minimal Evidence of Student Ownership of Learning - Heavy Emphasis on Teacher Direction Aspiring teacher questions are always varied, high-quality, and increase rigor and student ownership.
-Questions always provide a balanced mix of authentic question types: Aspiring teacher questions are nearly always varied, high-quality, and increase rigor and student ownership.
-Questions nearly always provide a balanced mix of Aspiring teacher questions are regularly varied, high-quality, and increase rigor and student ownership.
-Questions regularly provide a balanced mix of authentic question types: Aspiring teacher questions are sometimes varied, high-quality, and increase rigor and student ownership.
-Some questions provide a balanced mix of authentic question types: Aspiring teacher questions are inconsistent in quality and include few question types that increase rigor and student ownership.
-Few questions provide provide a balanced mix of
+QUESTIONING (QU) Level 5: Exemplary Level 4: Distinguished Level 3: Proficient Level 2: Developing Level 1: Improvement Needed Consistent Evidence of Student-Centered Learning/ Student Ownership of Learning - Teacher and Students Facilitate the Learning Some Evidence of Student Ownership of Learning - Teacher Facilitate the Learning Some Evidence of Student-Centered Learning/Student Ownership of Learning Teacher Facilitate the Learning Some Evidence Moving Toward Student-Centered Learning - Emphasis on Teacher Direction Minimal Evidence of Student Ownership of Learning - Heavy Emphasis on Teacher Direction Aspiring teacher questions are always varied, high-quality, and increase rigor and student ownership.
+Questions always provide a balanced mix of authentic question types: knowledge and comprehension; application and analysis; and creation and evaluation.
+Questions are always purposeful and coherent.
+A high frequency of questions is asked.
+Questions are always sequenced with attention to the instructional goals.
+Questions always require active responses (e.g., whole-class signaling, choral responses, written and shared responses, or group and individual answers).
+Wait time (3-5 seconds) is always provided.
+Aspiring teacher questions are nearly always varied, high-quality, and increase rigor and student ownership.
+Questions nearly always provide a balanced mix of authentic question types: knowledge and comprehension; application and analysis; and creation and evaluation.
+Questions are nearly always purposeful and coherent.
+A high frequency of questions is asked.
+Questions are frequently sequenced with attention to the instructional goals.
+Questions frequently require active responses (e.g., whole-class signaling, choral responses, written and shared responses, or group and individual Aspiring teacher questions are regularly varied, high-quality, and increase rigor and student ownership.
+Questions regularly provide a balanced mix of authentic question types: knowledge and comprehension; application and analysis; and creation and evaluation.
+Questions are regularly purposeful and coherent.
+A moderate frequency of questions is asked.
+Questions are mostly sequenced with attention to the instructional goals.
+Questions mostly require active responses (e.g., whole-class signaling, choral responses, written and shared responses, or group and individual answers).
+Wait time is provided.
+The aspiring teacher calls Aspiring teacher questions are sometimes varied, high-quality, and increase rigor and student ownership.
+Some questions provide provide a balanced mix of authentic question types: knowledge and comprehension; application and analysis; and creation and evaluation.
+Questions are sometimes purposeful and coherent.
+A moderate frequency of questions is asked.
+Questions are sometimes sequenced with attention to the instructional goals.
+Questions sometimes require active responses (e.g., whole-class signaling, choral responses, written and shared responses, or group and individual answers).
+Wait time is sometimes Aspiring teacher questions are inconsistent in quality and include few question types that increase rigor and student ownership.
+Few questions provide provide a balanced mix of authentic question types: knowledge and comprehension; application and analysis; and creation and evaluation.
+Questions are random and lack coherence.
+A low frequency of questions is asked.
+Questions are rarely sequenced with attention to the instructional goals.
+Questions rarely require active responses (e.g., whole-class signaling, choral responses, written and shared responses, or group and individual answers).
+Wait time is